Member Safety Guide

 Plan Ahead: What You Need to Know and Bring

-- Reservations are required for all classes, lap swim, family swim times, racquetball and pickleball.
+- Reservations are required for all classes, lap swim, racquetball, and pickleball.
 Services vary by location.
 Access reservations through our schedules page or mobile app.

 - Before entering a Y facility or attending an outdoor class, be prepared to have your temperature checked and to be asked several health screening questions.
 Please allow extra time for this.
 Anyone with a temperature of 100.4 or above must be symptom-free for 72 hours before entering.